iss3110/iss3110.github.io/README.md

 - 👋 Hi, I’m Issam LAOUANE
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning some frameworks related to the python environment
-- 💞️ I’m looking to collaborate on freelance mission in data
+- 💞️ I will be happy to collaborate on some intersting data projetc
-- 📫 I will be happy if you reach me on my email : sslaouane@gmail.com
+- 📫 If you want to reach me, feel free to write me on : sslaouane@gmail.com

 <!---
 iss3110/iss3110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.